Techie + Gamers

 Image Credit: Kodiak Cakes

-As an 8-year-old, Joel Clark sold his mother’s line of flapjack and waffle mixes in the neighborhood.
+As an 8-year-old, Joel Clark sold his mother’s homemade pancake mix in the neighborhood.
 They sold out like hot cakes!
-Joel later took over his mother’s business and partnered with Cameron Smith.
+Joel later took over the family business and partnered with Cameron Smith.
 The guys pitched the product on Shark Tank and rejected a deal.
-The Sharks missed out big time!
-At present, Kodiak Cakes is worth $160 million.
+That decision paid off.
+Today, Kodiak Cakes is majority-owned by L Catterton, which acquired a majority stake in 2021 at a reported valuation of around $800 million.

 The Birth of Kodiak Cakes

-The birth of Kodiak Cakes was back in 1982 when Joel Clark was eight years old.
-His family made the financial decision to sell their whole wheat pancake mix recipe.
-In 1994, his older brother Jon started the business with the goal of making a healthy product that tasted awesome.
-They made nearly $60,000 in the first two years, but the profits were slim.
+Kodiak Cakes traces its roots back to 1982 when Joel Clark was eight years old.
+That summer, his family started selling Penny’s whole wheat pancake mix recipe door-to-door in their neighborhood.
+In 1994, his older brother Jon started the business with the goal of making a healthy product that tasted great.

 After getting a $35,000 investment from a local businessman, the company expanded into local grocery stores and big retailers such as Target.
 In 2009, Joel hired Cameron to lead the sales and marketing strategy.
 Together, they helped the startup reach $3.5 million in sales by 2013.